j-bresson/j-bresson.github.io/projects.md

 <tr><td>
 <img src="images/IMG_20191106_183156.jpg" width="300" align="right"/>
 <p>
-My last project at Ircam was a collaboration as "Tech Project coordinator" to <a href="https://aaroneinbond.wordpress.com/" target="_blank">Aaron Einbond</a>'s Vertigo S+T+ARTS residency <i>Cosmologies of the Concert Grand Piano</i>.
+I am the "Tech Project coordinator" of <a href="https://aaroneinbond.wordpress.com/" target="_blank">Aaron Einbond</a>'s Vertigo S+T+ARTS residency <i>Cosmologies of the Concert Grand Piano</i>.
 </p>
 <p>
-In this project, we are bringing together the results of recent research projects on granular/concatenative synthesis, spatialization (and a little bit of machine learning), in order to implement a model of spatial synthesis based of 3D-radiation patterns of acoustic instruments, running on Max and OpenMusic.
+In this project, we are bringing together the results of recent research projects on granular/concatenative synthesis, spatialization (and a little bit of machine learning), in order to implement a model of spatial synthesis based of 3D-radiation patterns of acoustic instruments, running on Max and OpenMusic/OM#.
 </p>

 <b>&rarr; <a href="https://vertigo.starts.eu/calls/starts-residencies-call-3/residencies/cosmologies-of-the-concert-grand-piano/detail/" target="_blank">S+T+ARTS project page</a></b>